JY9718/A-collection-of-DS-take-home-challenge/README.md

-# Exercises taken from the book 'A Collection of Data Science Take Home Challenge'
+# Exercises taken from 'A Collection of Data Science Take Home Challenge'

 Ex1: Conversion rate EDA and AB-testing